kubeflow/pipelines/samples/aws-samples/mnist-kmeans-sagemaker/README.md

 The pipeline requires several arguments, replace `role_arn` and data path with your settings.

 Once the pipeline done, you can go to `batch_transform_ouput` to check your batch prediction results.
-You will have an model enpoint in service.
+You will have an model endpoint in service.
 Please remember to clean it up.

 ## Prediction